leocorelli/NLP-TwitterAPI-Bot/README.md

 Website to check out my microservice: https://tinyurl.com/NLPSentimentAnalysis

 ## Project Description
-This microservice performs natural langauge processing (NLP) to detect sentiment of the most recent 1,000 tweets related to a particular topic.
+This microservice performs natural langauge processing (NLP) to detect the sentiment of the most recent 1,000 tweets related to a particular topic.
 This can be used to extrapolate how the general population is feeling at a particular time about a given topic (for example: a politician, athlete, or stock).

 ## Automated Workflow
 This project was an excellent opportunity to practice my professional software engineering skills.
 Upon receipt of a push, my workflow does the following: